thejasvibr/thejasvibr.github.io/blog/error_msgs/index.md

 and process the data with this awesome codebase.
 Person X now triumphantly  sits in front of the computer...and waits for the code to  run through with anticipation .... and after a few seconds of anticipation,  out come the plots!!

 Of course, there's a twist to the story in that the results actually seem okay in the beginning, until Person X notices a bunch of weird details.
 Factor Z, a universal constant, is about 1.5 times more than it should - and this is too much.
 But the diagnostic plots look fine, and the  code ran!!
-What is happening??
+What is happening?? <!-- TEASER_END-->

 Many agonising hours later, Person X finally figures out that the Awesome Codebase has been a somewhat dishonest person.
 How is Awesome Codebase like a dishonest person you ask?
 Well, Person X figured out finally that Awesome Codebase was basically written to handle the analysis of Cool Experiments done to understand Factor Z using four Z-probes.
 What are Z-probes?
 They are the devices that measure the value of the Z-factor.
 Awesome Codebase can handle a wide variety of Z-probes, and that's why it's quite famous in its community.
 However, it  turns out Person X wanted to replicate  the experiments under the simplest possible conditions.
 Person X's experiment involves measurements with *three* Z-probes, instead of the standard five, six, or seven.